 Introduction

-Conceptually at least, H5VL is fundamentally a straight forward module.
+Conceptually, H5VL is fundamentally a straight forward module.
 Its purpose is to route HDF5 API calls to the appropriate VOL connector for execution.
 Thus, the majority of its multi-thread issues are inherited either from its dependencies or from the underlying VOL connectors.

 It will be impossible to fully address the multi-thread issues of the VOL Layer (H5VL) until the multi-thread issues of the supporting packages are well understood.
 Even then, much effort will be required to move the global mutex down into the VOL Layer (and possibly into the VOL connectors) to allow the desired multi-thread operation in VOL connectors that support it.

-Thus for now, this document is little more than a list of know issues, combined with some musings on how the mutex issue might be addressed.
+Thus, for now, this document is little more than a list of know issues, combined with some musings on how the mutex issue might be addressed.

 A Quick Overview of H5VL

 In essence, H5VL is a switch board relaying HDF5 API calls to the appropriate VOL connector, or in some cases, relaying the API calls through the specified stack of VOL connectors.
-While it is similar to the VFD layer (H5FD) in certain ways, it is vastly more complex due to the vastly richer HDF5 API.
-Further, for objects that are implemented different ways between different VOL connectors, it must perform the necessary wrapping and unwrapping so that the different variations may be stored using the same utilities (i.e. H5I).
+While it is similar to the VFD layer (H5FD) in certain ways, it is vastly more complex due to much richer HDF5 API.
+Further, for objects that are implemented different ways between different VOL connectors, it must perform the necessary wrapping and unwrapping so that the different variations may be stored using the same utilities (e.g., H5I).

 At present, the HDF5 global mutex is acquired on entry to any HDF5 API call.
 As our objective is to relax this requirement for VOL connectors (or portions of VOL connectors) that are multi-thread safe, H5VL will have to be modified to support this.
 The details of a clean, maintainable solution for this problem are unknown pending multi-thread revisions for the minimal set of packages required for initial functionality.

-While the manage of the HDF5 global mutex must be put to one side for now, a brief discussion of the multi-thread issues surrounding the VOL layer will help direct the multi-thread modification of the packages that H5VL depends on.
+While the management of the HDF5 global mutex must be put to one side for now, a brief discussion of the multi-thread issues surrounding the VOL layer will help direct the multi-thread modification of the packages that H5VL depends on.

 Multi-Thread Issues in H5VL

-From my initial review, it seems that three type of multi-thread issues in H5VL: use of other, potentially non multi-thread safe packages, issues internal to H5VL proper, and the need to acquire the global mutex whenever directing control flow into a VOL connector that is not multi-thread safe.
+From my initial review, it seems that three type of multi-thread issues in H5VL: use of other, potentially non-multi-thread safe packages, issues internal to H5VL proper, and the need to acquire the global mutex whenever directing control flow into a VOL connector that is not multi-thread safe.

 Use of other HDF5 packages by H5VL